Nabil Aberdin

-Nabil Aberdin (نبيل أبردين; born 23 August 2002) is a professional footballer who plays for Russian club Sochi.
-Mainly a centre-back, he can also play as a right-back.
+Nabil Aberdin (نبيل أبردين; born 23 August 2002) is a professional footballer who plays as a centre-back or a defensive midfielder for Liga I club Farul Constanța, on loan from Russian First League club Sochi.

 Born in France, Aberdin chose to represent Morocco at international level.

 Career

 Born in Paris to Moroccan parents, Aberdin played for Aravaca CF as a youth before signing for CF Rayo Majadahonda on 15 July 2021.
 He was initially assigned to farm team CD Paracuellos Antamira in Tercera División RFEF, making his senior debut on 12 September by starting in a 2–1 away win over AD Villaviciosa de Odón.

 After being a first-choice, Aberdin was promoted to the first team of the Majariegos ahead of the 2022–23 season.
 On 31 January 2023, after being rarely used, he was loaned to fellow Primera Federación side Unionistas de Salamanca CF until June, but suffered a knee injury in February which left him sidelined for the remainder of the campaign.

 After fully recovering, Aberdin was transferred to Getafe CF on 20 July 2023, being initially assigned to the B-team in Segunda Federación.
 He made his first team – and La Liga – debut on 18 May of the following year, starting in a 1–0 away loss to Deportivo Alavés.

 On 9 February 2025, Aberdin signed with Sochi in Russia.

+On 14 January 2026, Aberdin signed with Al Jazira in United Arab Emirates on loan.